DePayFi/depay-evm-router/README.md

 The main function to route payments.

-Arguments:
+#### amounts

-`path`: The path of the token conversion:
+`amounts`: Amounts passed

 ```
 ```

-#### Transfer polyfil (internal transfers)
+#### Transfer polyfil

-The `DePayRouterV2` emits a `Transfer` event only for payments (pay outs) with the native token (e.g. ether).
+The `DePayRouterV2` emits a `Transfer` event for payments where the receiver token is the native token of the respective chain (e.g. Ether on Ethereum).

-This is done to not rely on scanning for internal transfers, but to to rely on transfer events for token + native transfers.
+This allows to validate native token transfers without checking for internal transfers, but instead rely on Transfer events known from Token transfers.

-Other tokens already do emit `Transfer` events as part of their standard.
+Standard tokens (e.g. ERC20 etc.) already do emit `Transfer` events as part of their standard.

 ## Development